 Five current Congressional Black Caucus members voted for the measure along with more than 20 other CBC lawmakers, including then-Chair Kweisi Mfume of Maryland.
-Although Black activists like Rev. Jesse Jackson opposed the legislation, Black congressmen and women carried the bill across the finish line—without their votes the final count would have likely been 209-221.
+Although Black activists such as the Rev. Jesse Jackson opposed the legislation, Black congressmen and women carried the bill across the finish line—without their votes, the final count would have likely been 209-221.

 Other Biden supporters said that regardless of his position on the bill, he remains the best-suited person to take on Trump.